joannjacob/Sign-Language-Detection/README.md

 * TensorFlow
 * Keras
 * OpenCV
-* pandas
+* Pandas
 * NumPy
+* Fastai
+* Matplotlib
+* PIL

 ## Demo

 data_collection.py is used to generate data for each class.
 This can be run using the command -  python data_collection.py

-Trained model h5 file link - [Link](https://drive.google.com/file/d/1ZSEqRN4lgzfp_1_6nQ_4nlzq5rZ7DSeD/view?usp=sharing)
+Trained resnet50 model h5 file link - [Link](https://drive.google.com/file/d/1ZSEqRN4lgzfp_1_6nQ_4nlzq5rZ7DSeD/view?usp=sharing)

-1. Load the demo.ipynb file into kaggle
+1. Load the demo.ipynb file into kaggle.
 2. Download the h5 file from drive and add the h5 model on kaggle as a dataset into the input directory.
-3. Add the dataset from kaggle itself by searching this link - [Link](https://www.kaggle.com/datasets/joannracheljacob/american-sign-language-dataset)
+3. Add the dataset from kaggle itself by searching this link - [Link](https://www.kaggle.com/datasets/joannracheljacob/american-sign-language-dataset).
-4. Run the code for prediction of one image using our final model
+4. Run the code for prediction of one image using our final model.

 ## Models